muff1nman/ClassNotes/Data/DefinitiveGuideSqlite_Notes.md

     - the first phase of writing to a database
     - does not prevent shared locks
     - can start writing but changes are stored in a memory cache
+    - can only be one reserved lock at a time
 - pending
     - when a session wants to start committing its changes it first must get this lock before moving onto the exclusive lock